 By JJ: Originally part of Nashville fandom, Lee (Van Deest) Billings was a member of the Middle Tennessee Science Fiction Society, active in club events, part of the lively community at alt.callahans on Usenet, and participating in conventions all over the country.
 A singer and brilliant lyricist, she became a big Filker, coordinating the Filk programming at many conventions.

 Up to the 1990s, there was a lack of strong filk programming in Southern Fandom.
 She filled that gap by creating and chairing Musicon for 5 years.
-She describes that evolution in The History of Musicon 1992-1996.
+She described that evolution in The History of Musicon 1992-1996.

 She was Guest of Honor at Harmonicon III in 1995, and was honored as Toastmistress at GAFilk 1 in 1999, which picked up the mantle of Southern Filkdom after the final Musicon.